mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     [1 5]
     ```

-    Results show the dataset is repeated, and the order of the replica is different from that of the first copy.
+    The results show the dataset is repeated, and the order of the replica is different from that of the first copy.

     > Having `repeat` in the pipeline results in the execution of repeated operations defined in the entire pipeline, instead of simply copying the current dataset.
 So the order of the replica is different from that of the first copy after `shuffle`.

 ## Augmentation

-The following demonstrates how to use the `c_transforms` module to augment data in the MNIST dataset.
+The following tutorial demonstrates how to use the `c_transforms` module to augment data in the MNIST dataset.

 1. Import related modules and load the dataset.